sourcegraph/handbook/content/departments/marketing/demand-gen/marketing_operations.md

 #### Product (Private Install or Sourcegraph.com Account Sign Ups) Email- Only Leads\*

-\*(Backend web code set up by BizOps/CustomerOps passes prospect email address and tracking/sourcing data via API key from the product into Hubspot)
+\*(Backend web code set up by BizOps/CustomerOps passes prospect email address and tracking/sourcing data via API key from the product into HubSpot)

 - Private/Local Install
   This lead is created when a prospect copies and pastes the code from the “Search Your Own Code” CTA on the “Get Started” page and runs it on their machine, we capture an email address and share it with sales.